jamesshore/quixote/README.md

 ### Computed Style Checking

-The other popular approach, and the one used by Quixote, is to ask the DOM how the browser has rendered it elements.
+The other popular approach, and the one used by Quixote, is to ask the DOM how the browser has rendered its elements.
 This is 100x faster than the screenshot approach and it allows users to write more targeted tests.
 However, the DOM calls are cumbersome and suffer from bugs and inconsistencies.
 Quixote is the only tool we are aware of that attempts to solve these problems.

 ## Credits